RESEARCH STARTER

 - PRIMARY LOCATION: Washington State

-The Yakama people (changed from "Yakima" in the 1990s) originally inhabited the Columbia Basin Plateau in Washington state.
-They are identified as Plateau Indians and belong to the Sahaptian language group.
-Many scholars believe that evidence of human settlement in the Columbia Basin dates back fifteen thousand years.
-The Yakama were first exposed to European Americans with the arrival of the Meriwether Lewis and William Clark expedition in 1805.
+The Yakama people—whose name was officially changed from Yakima in 1994—traditionally inhabited the Columbia Basin Plateau of central Washington.
+They are a Plateau Indigenous people belonging to the Sahaptian language group, and their traditional language, Ichishkíin, is one of several Sahaptin dialects.
+Many scholars believe that evidence of human settlement in the Columbia Basin dates back 15,000 years.
+The Yakama were first introduced to European Americans with the arrival of the Meriwether Lewis and William Clark expedition in 1805.

 The land that they inhabited was arid.
 Subsistence patterns consisted of hunting, fishing, and gathering berries and roots, particularly camas.
-Fishing continues to be pursued today, and in the early 1990s, the Yakama were involved in a lawsuit with various irrigators along the Yakima River over water rights.
+Fishing continues to be pursued today.
+In the early 1990s, the Yakama were involved in a lawsuit with various irrigators along the Yakima River over water rights.

 After the first contact with White people, fur traders and missionaries crossed the Columbia Basin.
-Finally in 1855, the Yakama were subjected to treaty negotiations with Washington Territorial Governor Isaac Stevens in which they conceded their claim of approximately ten million acres in the Columbia Basin.
-The Yakama, who were one of the few Nations to be ascribed the status of a sovereign nation (hence their title Yakama Nation), were granted 1,250,000 acres on what would be the Yakama Reservation.
-By the early twentieth century, almost half a million acres had been lost through the provisions of the General Allotment Act, although the Yakama Nation recovered part of this acreage later in the century.
+In 1855, the Yakama were subjected to treaty negotiations with Washington Territorial Governor Isaac Stevens, in which they conceded their claim of approximately ten million acres in the Columbia Basin.
+The Yakama, who were one of the few nations to be ascribed the status of a sovereign nation—hence their title Yakama Nation—were granted 1,250,000 acres on what would be the Yakama Reservation.
+By the early twentieth century, almost half a million acres (about 202,000 hectares) had been lost through the provisions of the General Allotment Act, although the Yakama Nation recovered part of this acreage later in the century.
 The reservation included traditional lands.
 In addition to the Yakama, members of the Klickitat Nation moved to the reservation.
 Dissatisfaction with the treaty grew, however, fueled by the continued traffic of White people across reservation lands, resulting in the Yakama War of 1855.

 In the late twentieth century, the reservation’s economy relied on farming, grazing, and limited industry.
 Traditional Yakama culture is still valued and maintained, as evidenced by the persistence of Yakama religious practices and cultural celebrations.